Extremal Peisert-type graphs without the strict-EKR property: Preliminaries

-Thus, in view of Lemma \ref{WDBsrg1}, to show the tightness of the weight-distribution bound for non-principal eigenvalues, it suffices to find a special induced subgraph (a pair of isolated cliques $T_0$ and $T_1$ or a complete bipartite graph with parts $T_0$ and $T_1$) and show that each vertex outside of $T_0 \cup T_1$ has the same number of neighbors in $T_0$ and $T_1$.
-Moreover, if we can verify the condition from Lemma \ref{WDBsrg1}(3) or \ref{WDBsrg1}(4), then it suffices to find a required special induced subgraph.
+Thus, in view of Lemma \ref{WDBsrg1}, to show the tightness of the weight-distribution bound for non-principal eigenvalues, it suffices to find a special induced subgraph (a pair of isolated cliques $T_0$ and $T_1$ or a complete bipartite graph with parts $T_0$ and $T_1$) and verify the condition from Lemma \ref{WDBsrg1}(1) or \ref{WDBsrg1}(2).

+Finding the minimum cardinality of support of eigenfunctions of strongly regular graphs (in particular Peisert-type graphs) is of particular interest \cite{GKSV18, GSY23}.
 It is known that the weight-distribution bound is tight for non-principal eigenvalues of Paley graphs of square order \cite{GKSV18}.
 This result was generalized to generalized Paley graphs in \cite[Theorem 4.3]{GSY23}: if $d \geq 3$ and $d \mid (q+1)$, then the weight-distribution bound is tight for the negative non-principal eigenvalue in the $d$-Paley graph $\mathrm{GP}(q^2,d)=\operatorname{Cay}(\F_{q^2}^+, (\F_{q^2}^*)^d)$.
 Note that such $d$-Paley graphs are Peisert-type graphs \cite[Lemma 2.13]{AY22}.
-We will show that if $q$ is a square, then the weight-distribution bound is tight for non-principal eigenvalues of all extremal graphs defined on $\F_{q^2}$.
+We will show that if $q$ is a square, then the weight-distribution bound is tight for non-principal eigenvalues of all extremal graphs defined over $\F_{q^2}$.